deloarts/glados-backend/README.md

 # glados backend

-Backend for the glados project.

 ![state](https://img.shields.io/badge/State-beta-brown.svg?style=for-the-badge)
 ![version](https://img.shields.io/badge/Version-0.11.0-orange.svg?style=for-the-badge)
 [![python](https://img.shields.io/badge/Python-3.11-blue.svg?style=for-the-badge)](https://www.python.org/downloads/)
 ![OS](https://img.shields.io/badge/OS-UNIX-blue.svg?style=for-the-badge)

-> ✏️ Glados is a resource planning software with a web ui.
-The frontend is located at [github.com/deloarts/glados-frontend](https://github.com/deloarts/glados-frontend)
->
 > ✏️ Glados is in use at my company for handling bought items.
 Its meant to be the interface between the engineering department and the purchase department.
 Therefore this software must reach certain requirements, which cannot be changed due to company guidelines.

 Table of contents: